l00sed/FCD-S22-62275/Emily_Eesha/README.md

 ## Instructions for Use

-This project uses a _Grasshopper_ script&mdash; which is a file that contains the algorithm to generatively design our spaceframe.
-To run the `.3dm` file, you must have Rhino 7.
+To model this project, Grasshoper, along with the aid of a few plug-ins is used.
+The file contains serveral parameters to adjust the size, shape, etc. of a space-frame design.
+Parameters used with in the script include the length ofthe triagnulared sections,To run the [`.3dm`](https://drive.google.com/file/d/1xGP8pP1VEcUayYtYQko_7h4uINvXKOhH/view?usp=sharing) file, you must have Rhino 7.

 **Dependencies**

 The _Grasshopper_ script uses:
   - Lunchbox
   - Kangaroo

-  -
-Install these dependencies and then open the [`.gh`](https://drive.google.com/file/d/1xGP8pP1VEcUayYtYQko_7h4uINvXKOhH/view?usp=sharing) file in Rhino3D.
+Install these dependencies and then open the [`.gh`](https://drive.google.com/file/d/1xRKs4cQALHKaU2EkoSQzO58Y2_immf2R/view?usp=sharing) file in Rhino3D.